siran/writing/posts/_drafts/Replicating pi(x) from Era Ordering with a Script.md

 run it:

 1. loads the cached era state, if any;
-2. saves an image of the current `p(N)` plot;
+2. saves a rolling `latest` image of the current `p(N)` plot;
 3. reports the known eras and the size of the admitted set;
 4. asks how many more eras to compute, together with a timing estimate based on the most recent era;
-5. computes those eras, updates the cache, and saves a new plot.
+5. computes those eras, updates the cache, and saves both per-era snapshots and a refreshed `latest` plot;
+6. can optionally save checkpoint plots during materialized eras.

 It uses the current era rule: